entegral/doctorSearch-asyncrony-and-apis/README.md

   ## Support and contact details

-  If you have any questions or issues, please contact perrysbrooke@gmail.com or e2robby@gmail.com.
+  If you have any questions or issues, please contact e2robby@gmail.com.
 Or, feel free to contribute to the code.

   ## Technologies Used